mattboggess/intedact/docs/source/README.md

 ## Univariate EDA

-Univariate EDA refers to the process of visualizing and summarizing a single variable. intedact's univariate EDA allows you to produce summaries of single columns in a pandas dataframe
+Univariate EDA refers to the process of visualizing and summarizing a single variable.

-For interactive univariate EDA simply import the `univariate_eda_interact` function in a jupyter notebook:
+For interactive univariate EDA simply import the `univariate_eda_interact` function in a jupyter notebook and pass in a pandas dataframe:

     from intedact import univariate_eda_interact
     univarate_eda_interact(
-        data, notes_file="optional_file_to_save_notes_to.json", figure_dir="optional_directory_to_save_plots_to"
+        data, notes_file="optional_file_to_save_notes_to.json"
     )

 <img src="https://github.com/mattboggess/intedact/raw/master/demo/univariate_eda_demo.gif"/>